 - Leave about 10GB of RAM for the server operating system when configuring your hardware or VMs.

-Incorta v4.5+ and v5 support both on-heap and off-heap memory management for both the analytics and the loader service.
+Incorta v4.5+ and v5 support both on-heap and off-heap memory management for both the analytics and the loader services.
 On-heap memory refers to memory managed inside the java process itself, or the java "heap" space.
 Off-heap memory refers to memory managed outside the java process.
 As java processes, the analytics service and loader service both have settings in the CMC that control the on-heap usage vs. the off-heap usage.
 Please see the screenshot below from the CMC.

 As a rule of thumb, it is a good practice to keep about 75% of the memory offered to Incorta off-heap.
-This keeps the memory in the java process for the loader and analytics service (aka. the on-heap memory) small which makes java maintenance activities like garbage collection less intrusive.
+This keeps the memory in the java process for the loader and analytics service (aka the on-heap memory) small which makes java maintenance activities like garbage collection less intrusive.

-If we revisit the concept of "x" again from the "Rules of Thumb" section above, we are ultimately interested in the amount of compressed data we expect in the Incorta storage layer (aka. "x").
+If we revisit the concept of "x" again from the "Rules of Thumb" section above, we are ultimately interested in the amount of compressed data we expect in the Incorta storage layer.
 Based on the rules of thumb above, we will plan for 1.5x memory for the loader service and 1x memory for the analytics service.
 The "Memory Size" setting controls the on-heap memory size and this should be 25% of the 1.5x or 1x memory size, for the loader and analytics service respectively.
 The off-heap component should be set to about 75% of the 1.5x or 1x memory size, for the loader and analytics service respectively.

-Keep in mind these settings only control the amount of memory allotted to the Incorta services.
+Keep in mind that these settings only control the amount of memory allotted to the Incorta services.
 For example, you may have a 1TB RAM server and only choose to allocate 150GB to the loader service and 100GB to the analytics service.

 The following section provides a few responsible sizing scenarios for Incorta production environments.
 Keep in mind that the following is only meant to showcase suitable examples of valid hardware sizing based on the inputs.
 There are certainly other valid options.